usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

+ * `-aC`: the duration of TP and FP Scaling collar for time

+ * `-xC`: the duration of TP and FP Scaling collar for text

  * `-xR`: character gap for the text reference instances merging

  * `-aR`: second gap for the time reference instances merging

+ * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. class is to use the class label only (ignoring status) to merge and class-status is to use the class and status label to merge

  * `-xS`: character gap for the text system instances merging